landingpro/iggy-website/blog/2023-08-22-message-state.md

 ## Introduction

 The `state` is an additional field added to the `message` struct stored on the server-side, as well as polled by the client, which describes the current state of the message.
-By default, the message state is set to `available` (`code = 1``, see the possible codes below), meaning that the message is availabe to be consumed by the client.
+By default, the message state is set to `available` (`code = 1``, see the possible codes below), meaning that the message is available to be consumed by the client.

 However, the state might have a different value, for example `marked_for_deletion` (to be used by the upcoming retention policy feature), `poisoned` (to be used by the upcoming dead-letter queue feature) etc. In the future releases, the server will also provide a way to change the state of the message (for example to mark it as `poisoned` by the client), as well as filtering the messages by the state.